Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 The top of the screen shows the current status, whether it's running a test or waiting to poll the server for an update.
 It will also show any errors present on the application, like a registration error or configuration issue.
 Under the status bar is a list of any pending or executing tests that are scheduled for this testing machine.
 The list will get cleared at every poll, so tests that have executed since the previous poll will still be on the list, and will show their execution status:

-- **Green Arrow**: A green arrow indicates that the test is still running, or RapiseLauncher is waiting for a reply from Rapise.
+- **Green Arrow** - a green arrow indicates that the test is still running, or RapiseLauncher is waiting for a reply from Rapise.
-- **Blue Checkbox**: A blue checkbox indicates that the test is completed, regardless of status of the individual test steps in the scheduled test set.
+- **Blue Checkbox** - a blue checkbox indicates that the test is completed, regardless of status of the individual test steps in the scheduled test set.
-- **Red Error**: A red error indicator indicates that Rapise ran into an issue (outside of test results).
+- **Red Error** - a red error indicator indicates that Rapise ran into an issue (outside of test results).
 In this case, any further tests will be marked as blocked, as the issue needs to be corrected within Rapise or the Rapise test script.
-- **No Indication**: No indication means that the test is currently awaiting for its scheduled date to start.
+- **No Indication** - no indication means that the test is currently awaiting for its scheduled date to start.
 Note that only one test will be launched at a time, so that if two tests are scheduled at the same time, the one with the lower TestSet ID will be executed first, then as soon as it's finished, the second scheduled test will be run.

+#### Buttons

 By highlighting a test that has not been executed yet, you can click the `Force Execute` button.
 This will cause the selected test to have its scheduled date to the current time, causing it to be immediately executed (or, if another test is already running, next in line for execution).

 At any time the `Force Poll` button can be clicked, causing RapiseLauncher to initiate an immediate poll of the SpiraTest server to check for pending runs.
 The timers for the next server poll will be reset when the button is clicked.

+To stop of execution of a running Test Set, select it in the list and click `Cancel Execution` button.

 ### Tray Icon Menu